 What does Speech Pathology intervention look like?

-According to your individual needs, speech pathologists may prescribe a therapy programme to support your communication/ swallowing difficulties.
+According to your individual needs, speech pathologists may prescribe a therapy program to support your communication/ swallowing difficulties.

-Therapy programmes often aim to help you regain or maintain your communication/ swallowing function.
+Therapy programs often aim to help you regain or maintain your communication/ swallowing function.

 Interventions may involve: